awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-AppConfig.md

 ## Prerequisites<a name="tutorials-AppConfig-prereq"></a>

 Before you begin, you must complete the following:
-+ Create or use an Amazon S3 bucket with versioning enabled\.
++ This example uses an S3 source for your pipeline\.
+Create or use an Amazon S3 bucket with versioning enabled\.
 Follow the instructions in [Step 1: Create an S3 bucket for your application](tutorials-simple-s3.md#s3-create-s3-bucket) to create an S3 bucket\.

 ## Step 1: Create your AWS AppConfig resources<a name="tutorials-AppConfig-application"></a>